Leading Courageously for Racial Equity Conference

 The Department of Educational Leadership at Minnesota State University, Mankato, is committed to positively impacting students of color.
 Our annual conference, “Leading Courageously for Racial Equity,” (LCRE) is designed to advance educational equity with sessions that inspire and empower by sharing evidence-based practices and engaging in courageous conversations about race and equity.

 Each year, nationally recognized leaders share their insights, experiences, and strategies to elevate education for all students.
-The LCRE conference brings together educational leaders, teachers, and graduate students from several districts across the state and beyond representing urban, suburban, and rural communities.
+The LCRE conference brings together educational leaders, teachers, and graduate students from several districts across the state and beyond, representing urban, suburban, and rural communities.

-February 27, 2025--11th Annual Conference
+February 26, 2026--12th Annual Conference

-Date: Thursday, February 27th, 2025
+Date: Thursday, February 26th, 2026

-Time: 7:45 AM - 4:00 PM CST
+Time: 7:45 AM - 4:00 PM CST* (*Approximate.
+Final schedule TBD)

 Location:7700 France Ave.
 S. Edina, MN 55435